 Pelican have been around for years and are best known for their virtually indestructible travel cases.
 What caught our eye this year was their range of drinkware and cooler boxes.
 The Traveler Tumbler can store hot or cold liquids at the correct temperature all day, and come with a narrower bottom section so they can fit into most vehicle holders.

 We were told that the cooler boxes can retain ice for ten days!
-One of the Pelican exhibitors recently came back from a ten day fishing trip where he had fish stored in the box but was dubious about opening it up and releasing all the cold air, but he took a gamble and opened it anyway.
-To his surprise there was still ice in the bottom, after ten days!
+One of the Pelican exhibitors recently came back from a ten-day fishing trip where he had fish stored in the box but was dubious about opening it up and releasing all the cold air, but he took a gamble and opened it anyway.
+To his surprise, there was still ice in the bottom, after ten days!

 ONE PLANET

 The reason we didn’t shoot as much as we wanted was that we got stuck at the One Planet stand for longer than expected.
 We’re big fans of One Planet and any opportunity to catch up with them is a bonus for us.
-One Planet are based out of Melbourne and have been manufacturing outdoor equipment for more than 30 years.
+One Planet is based out of Melbourne and has been manufacturing outdoor equipment for more than 30 years.
 They have a reputation for creating gear that’s incredibly tough and durable.

 Born and grew up in Wales but now a fully fledged Aussie.
 A passionate mountain biker, hiker and general nature addict.
 He also fancies himself as a bit of a muso and enjoy a good craft beer every now and again (probably too often).